 I recommend scanning them regularly for what is relevant to them all from day-to-day.
 As a whole, Tweets represent a spectacular display of what is important to people in groups at the moment.
-They are not doing well, or maybe its just the moments are not that good.
-Consider the following selection found in the randomness of tornados, hurricanes, floods and fires.”Rex L. Curry
+They are not doing well, or maybe it’s just the moments that are not that good.
+Consider the following selection found in the randomness of tornados, hurricanes, floods, and fires.”Rex L. Curry

-Before you go to the list, first, know that all core documents, assumptions, and arguments that require more testing for data will dance like angles on the head pin and achieve nothing.
-We live in the world of catastrophic resolution (CR).
+Before you go to the list, first, know that all core documents, assumptions, and arguments that require more testing for data will dance like angels on the head of a pin and achieve nothing.
+We live in a world of catastrophic resolution (CR).
 Understand the practical misuse of argument in a diverse, divided country like ours is fully engaged in CR poof.

 Garrett Harden’s 1960s thesis regarding the “tragedy of the commons” is true, but our innocent actions are no longer innocent.
 One balancing element might be the Creative Commons offer of a more open process.
-Nevertheless, even in the current mess in which we find ourselves, observers can see some things with abundant clarity.
+Nevertheless, even in the current mess we find ourselves in, observers can see some things with abundant clarity.

-Getting blown to pieces, flooded or burned out of a low-cost no cellar home, then flee, return and repeat is not a plan, it is climate change roulette.
+Getting blown to pieces, flooded or burned out of a low-cost, no cellar home, then fleeing, returning, and repeating is not a plan.
+It is climate change roulette.
 Once the gamble is recognized as such, the questions can get smarter.
 Participants will look for efficiencies and redundancies in the food and water supply, the energy grid, the quality of emergency response, the replenishment of local mitigation budgets, and so on.

 The spread of single-family buildings from huts to mansions across the American landscape is our energy reality.
-We live where we live, it was shaped by national policy and cannot be reinvented easily in the face of new challenges.
+We live where we live.
+It was shaped by national policy and cannot be reinvented easily in the face of new challenges.
 The National Interstate and Defense Highways Act of 1956 is a central part of why we live where we live.
 The initial expenditure was $26 billion, today that would be $242 billion.
 The highway spread us.
-The act was designed in part to protect against thermonuclear war, but it also produced enormous land development wealth, a cheap place to live for everyone post-WWII to the present, and automobile industries that became globally duplicated.
-An investment in the future of the nation even for purposes of research on alternatives is inconceivable today and yet The National Oceanic and Atmospheric Association (NOAA) reports the cost of severe weather and climate disasters to be $91 billion in 2018.
+The act was designed in part to protect against the thermonuclear war.
+Still, it also produced enormous land development wealth, a cheap place to live for everyone post-WWII to the present, and automobile industries that became globally duplicated.
+An investment in the nation’s future, even for purposes of research on alternatives, is inconceivable today.
+Yet, The National Oceanic and Atmospheric Association (NOAA) reports the cost of severe weather and climate disasters to be $91 billion in 2018.

 A self-criticism arose during the anti-war and civil rights movement of the 1960s youthful vision of the world.
 Progressive Americans had to do more than talk to the already convinced.
-Enough of them added walking that talks itself into new places of culture, economy and outlook.
-Americans still need to mix it up because after well over a half-century a similar problem remains today.
+Enough of them added walking that talks itself into new places of culture, economy, and outlook.
+Americans still need to mix it up because a similar problem remains today after well over a half-century.
 There are people to listen to and learn from regarding trustworthy improvements in the argument for a better future.
 Quality leadership remains easily accessible.
 There is a chance to sustain the vitality of sacrifice in confronting new challenges.